 Directions: Preheat oven to 400°.
 Place fillets in a shallow glass baking dish; top with spinach, tomatoes, shallots, olives and capers.
 Drizzle orange juice over entire dish.
 Bake for about 10 minutes per inch of thickness.
 Sprinkle with pepper and serve hot.

 Not a big fan of fish?
-Consider taking a high-concentration, purity-guaranteed fish oil supplement each day to reap the Omega-3 benefits!
+Consider taking a daily fish oil supplement to reap the Omega-3 benefits!